loga-engineering/scool-maneger/README.md

 # School Manager Project

 Welcome to the School Manager project!
-This application is designed to streamline and manage various aspects of a school, such as student enrollment, exams management, and more.
+This comprehensive application is designed to streamline and manage various aspects of a school, including student enrollment, exams management, and more.
+It combines the power of Next.js, Spring Boot, Flask, MySQL, and machine learning for an efficient and data-driven school management system.
-The project is built using a combination of Spring Boot for the backend, MySQL for the database, and Next.js for the frontend.

 ## Technologies Used